hodyroff/scs-training/clusterstacks/presentation/01-introduction.md

 Note:
 - We're starting with Cluster Stacks, the foundation of the SCS Container Layer
-- This component provides standardized Kubernetes cluster lifecycle management
+- This component provides standardized Kubernetes cluster life-cycle management
 - We'll cover the architecture, components, and practical implementation
 - By the end of this section, you'll be able to deploy and manage K8s clusters using Cluster Stacks